 Antipaxos, the second island of the cluster

-Moggonisi, a small island, at the south end of Paxos, separated from it by a narrow line of water, no bigger than one meter, you can walk to this island with a small jump.
+Moggonisi, a small island, at the south end of Paxos, is separated from it by a narrow line of water, no bigger than one meter, you can walk to this island with a small jump.

-Kaltsonisi, is a smaller round shaped islet just after Moggonisi, the distance between the two is only a few meters.
+Kaltsonisi, is a smaller round-shaped islet just after Moggonisi, the distance between the two is only a few meters.

-Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of capital Gaios.
+Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of the capital Gaios.

 Lakka, is the second in population village of Paxos, exactly at the north tip facing Corfu.

-Magazia, the fourth-largest settlement in the interior.
+Magazia, is the fourth-largest settlement in the interior.

-Other small communities are: Makratika, Ozias, Platanos, Porto, Velianitatika (or Veliantatika), Vlachopoulatika, Bogdanatika, Manesatika, Zenebissatika, Mastoratika, Anemogianatika, Apergatika, Argyratika, Arvanitakeika, Aronatika, Dalietatika, Gramatikeika and more…
+Other small communities are Makratika, Ozias, Platanos, Porto, Velianitatika (or Veliantatika), Vlachopoulatika, Bogdanatika, Manesatika, Zenebissatika, Mastoratika, Anemogianatika, Apergatika, Argyratika, Arvanitakeika, Aronatika, Dalietatika, Gramatikeika and more…

 All communities are named after the surname of their inhabitants.

-The Map of Paxos islands
+The Map of Paxos Islands

 This is a detailed map of Paxos and Antipaxos, the two small beautiful islands south of Corfu.